sydnod/ci/README.md

 [![master](https://github.com/sydnod/ci/workflows/master/badge.svg)](https://github.com/sydnod/ci/actions?query=workflow%3Amaster) [![dev](https://github.com/sydnod/ci/workflows/dev/badge.svg)](https://github.com/sydnod/ci/actions?query=workflow%3Adev)

+> :warning: This repository has been discontinued in favor of great tools out there, such as [Kustomize](https://github.com/kubernetes-sigs/kustomize) and [ArgoCD](https://github.com/argoproj/argo-cd).
+This repository will remain archived for now.

 This is a Continuous Integration (CI) Git module maintained by [Sydnod](https://sydnod.com).
 It aims to be a drop-in package for projects that want to enable a CI in a simple way.

 It's basically a Git Sub-module that contains a set of CI workflow templates, some scripts that provides helper environment variables and merges Kubernetes declarations into one `manifests.yaml` file.
 Before these files are merged, variables are parsed into the corresponding environment variable.